 - Date delivered: March 30, 1870

-In this speech, Grant announces the ratification of the Fifteenth Amendment, which establishes universal black male suffrage.
-Grant calls the 15th Amendment the greatest civil change and most important event since the birth of the nation.
-He warns those privileged citizens who have long enjoyed the country’s freedoms and the right to express their opinions through voting not to stand in the way of the newly enfranchised.
-Grant also references Washington’s belief that a successful government can only be sustained by an enlightened populace.
-Grant challenged everyone “to see to it that all who possess and exercise political rights shall have the opportunity to acquire the knowledge which will make their share in the Government a blessing and not a danger.”
+In this speech, Grant announced the ratification of the Fifteenth Amendment, which established universal black male suffrage.
+Grant called the 15th Amendment the greatest civil change and most important event since the birth of the nation.
+He warned those privileged citizens who have long enjoyed the country's freedoms and the right to express their opinions through voting not to stand in the way of the newly enfranchised.
+Grant also referenced Washington's belief that a successful government can only be sustained by an enlightened populace.
+Grant challenged everyone "to see to it that all who possess and exercise political rights shall have the opportunity to acquire the knowledge which will make their share in the Government a blessing and not a danger."

 Rutherford B. Hayes